 In today’s world, there are more treatment options than ever when it comes to replacing missing teeth – and perhaps, just as many questions for every one of those options.
 Nevertheless, perhaps the best option for most patients – dental implants, and the bone grafts that go with them – seems to be shrouded in the most mystery.

-Thankfully, knowledge is power – that’s why we sat down with Dental Depot’s premier implant dentist, Dr. George Bohle, to answer all of your questions about dental implants and bone grafting.
+Thankfully, knowledge is power – that’s why we sat down with Dental Depot’s Dr. Chandler Kuhlman, to answer all of your questions about dental implants and bone grafting.

 A bone graft is like spackling a hole.
 The spackle is made from bone particles that go into the hole where the tooth used to be, and is covered that by a sterile bandage called a membrane.
 Then, the body dissolves the bone partials and integrates it into the person’s own bone.